Educational Ministries & Studies Department Certificates

 - All coursework applicable to the Certificate must be completed within a five-year period.

-- When the Certificate is taken in combination with a TIU degree, all 12 hours must be in addition to program degree coursework.
+- When the Certificate is taken simultaneously with a TIU degree, all 12 hours must be in addition to program degree coursework.

 - Evidence of Christian life and character and recommendation by the faculty.